mmuratarat/mmuratarat.github.io/_posts/2019-07-31-NBClassifier-in-Python-an-example.md

 * It is important to note that categorical variables need to be factors with the same levels in both training and new data (testing dataset).
 This can be problematic in a predictive context if the new data obtained in the future does not contain all the levels, meaning it will be unable to make a prediction.
 This is often known as "Zero Frequency".
 To solve this, we can use a smoothing technique.
 One of the simplest smoothing techniques is called Laplace smoothing.

 * Another limitation of Naive Bayes is the assumption of independent predictors.
 In real life, it is almost impossible that we get a set of predictors which are completely independent.
-Additionally, the performance of the algorithm degrrades the more dependent the input variables happen to be.
+Additionally, the performance of the algorithm degrades, the more dependent the input variables happen to be because Naive Bayes algorithm ignores correlation among the features, which induces bias and hence reduces variance.

 * It cannot incorporate feature interactions.